Talexs/talex-blog-me-docs/personal/Step forward.md

 I hope to participate in various conferences as well.
 Fingers crossed!

-Other goals include achieving some milestone achievements, such as attending the Google I/O conference and the WWDC conference.
+Other goals include achieving some milestone achievements, such as attending the Google I/O conference and the WWDC.
 I'd like to win some awards, which would be a way to compensate for my life up until now.
 Besides a few elementary school awards, I haven't achieved anything significant.

 In the end, I hope to graduate and find a job at a major company.
 I hope a major company will recognize my potential.